SebastianoF/bruker2nifti/README.md

 Keep the terminal open while doing the conversion, as there you will see the steps and the output of the different conversion steps.
 The launcher can be moved around in the user system.
-If you need to move the folder where you donwloaded the code.
+If you need to move the folder where you donwloaded the code, you will need to re-create the launcher from the new code location.

 If something went wrong please raise an issue in the [issue page of the repository](https://github.com/SebastianoF/bruker2nifti/issues).